 - Symptoms of Parkinson’s disease: These include slow movement, muscle stiffness, and shaking in the hands and other parts of the body.

-A migraine may also lead a person to see colors, lights, or images that do not exist.
+A migraine episode may also cause a person to see colors, lights, or images that do not exist.
 These visualizations are called auras.
-They usually occur alongside a headache and are different from hallucinations.
+They usually occur alongside a migraine headache and are different from hallucinations.

-Hypnagogic hallucinations can be very disturbing.
-They can stop a person from sleeping well, and cause stress or anxiety.
-If this is the case, a person may wish to see a doctor.
+Hypnagogic hallucinations can be disturbing.
+They can stop a person from sleeping well and cause stress or anxiety.
+If this is the case, a person may wish to contact a doctor.

-If a person feels that they can live with their hypnagogic hallucinations, they may not need treatment.
-If there is no underlying medical condition, changes to lifestyle may lessen the frequency of hallucinations.
+If a person’s quality of life is not affected by their hypnagogic hallucinations, they may not need treatment.
+And if there is no underlying medical condition, lifestyle changes may reduce the frequency of hallucinations.

 Getting enough sleep and avoiding drugs and alcohol can reduce their frequency.
 If hypnagogic hallucinations cause disrupted sleep or anxiety, a doctor might prescribe medication.

-When these hallucinations are not caused by an underlying condition, they usually do not have long-term complications.
-Their most common effects are disturbed sleep, and stress or anxiety.
+When these hallucinations are often not the result of an underlying condition, they usually do not have long-term complications.
+Their most common effects are disturbed sleep and stress or anxiety.

 Many of these issues can harm health and well-being.
 A person may wish to consult a doctor for advice or treatment.

 During sleep, many parts of the brain are still active.
-Processes such as breathing and circulation are normal.
+Processes such as breathing and circulation continue to function.